yarnpkg/website/_posts/2016-12-01-lockfiles-for-all.md

 install or re-install them and make sure that everything still works.
 Otherwise the build might be broken or the tests might fail.
 You could break something without even realizing it.
-You could run into situations where code works on your machine and but no one else's.
+You could run into situations where code works on your machine but no one else's.

 The idea that not using lockfiles in libraries somehow saves users from encountering breaking changes is at best extremely rare and at worst is never